Mail::Client::Send question

 Apart from that, release builds have a tendency to reveal undefined behaviour that goes unnoticed when using a debug build.
 You could try to enable address sanitizer to see if that reveals anything: https://learn.microsoft.com/en-us/cpp/sanitizers/asan?view=msvc-170

-RE: Mail::Client::Send question - Added by Mark Travis about 1 year ago
+RE: Mail::Client::Send question - Added by Mark Travis over 1 year ago

 I believe I am having this problem as well.
 Local dev machine works fine to connect to my SMTP server via 465 TLS and send the verify new account e-mail.
 On AWS, it doesn't work.
 I allow ALL outbound traffic.
 I have a firewall rule in place to allow inbound from 465 (as well as 80 and 443) to facilitate any SMTP handshaking that is necessary.